 Despite being sourced from the same plant, CBD, hemp oil, and THC have different physicochemical characteristics which make their extraction and isolation possible.
 The extraction methods for each of the three substances are quite different.

 For CBD oil, which is extracted from the stalks, leaves, and young buds of cannabis plant strains with a high concentration of CBD, the extraction process of choice is the oil-based method.
-With this technique, the harvested parts of the cannabis plant are heated in a suitable oil such as olive oil or any other vegetable oil for a specific length of time.
+With this technique, the harvested parts of the cannabis plant are heated in a suitable oil from a bc bud for a specific length of time.

 Other methods used to extract CBD are carbon dioxide extraction and liquid solvents extraction methods.
 The CO2 technique is a complex and expensive process that produces the purest CBD.
 For the liquid solvent process, a suitable solvent such as alcohol or butane is used to dissolve the CBD from the plant products.
 The solvent is then evaporated leaving behind a concentrate of CBD.
 The only disadvantage is that these solvents may chemically interfere with the CBD.